sudheerj/reactjs-interview-questions/README.md

 9.  ### What are props in React?

     _Props_ are inputs to components.
-They are single values or objects containing a set of values that are passed to components on creation using a naming convention similar to HTML-tag attributes.
+They are single values or objects containing a set of values that are passed to components on creation similar to HTML-tag attributes.
 They are data passed down from a parent component to a child component.

     The primary purpose of props in React is to provide following component functionality: